Advanced Tactical Fighter: Concept development

 By October 1983, the ATF Concept Development Team had become the System Program Office (SPO) led by Colonel Albert C. Piccirillo at Wright-Patterson Air Force Base.
 After discussions with Tactical Air Command (TAC), the CDT/SPO determined that the ATF should focus on air-to-air missions.
-The air-to-surface missions would be handled by the upgraded F-111 variants, the upcoming Dual-Role Fighter (DRF) (which would result in the F-15E Strike Eagle) as well as the then-classified F-117 Nighthawk ("Senior Trend"), while the air-to-air threat from the new Soviet fighters and AWACS remained.
+The air-to-surface missions would be handled by the upgraded F-111 variants, the upcoming Dual-Role Fighter (DRF), (formerly the Enhanced Tactical Fighter, which would result in the F-15E Strike Eagle) as well as the then-classified F-117 Nighthawk ("Senior Trend"), while the air-to-air threat from the new Soviet fighters and AWACS remained.
 (Note: Early on, the F-117 had been considered for hunting the Soviet AWACS, but this was deemed not effective in 1982.)
 Additionally, a multirole aircraft designed to effectively perform both air-to-air and air-to-surface missions was considered too costly; as with ASD and industry responses, TAC did not want the ATF to be at either extremes of the quality-versus-quantity spectrum.
 The ATF would thus be a new air superiority fighter in the vein of the SCM concept with outstanding aerodynamic performance, and intended to replace the capability of the F-15 Eagle by the 1990s.
 In the potential scenario of a Soviet and Warsaw Pact invasion in Central Europe, the ATF was envisaged to launch from bases in central England and support the air-land battle by performing offensive and defensive counter-air missions against the Soviet air-to-air threats.
 This would then allow the DRF and other strike aircraft to perform air interdiction against ground targets.